 The Chinese gender prediction chart claims to predict a baby’s sex based on:

-- the month of conception – the green row at the top.
+- the month of conception (the black row along the top).

 It found its way into British hands in 1900 where it was translated, later being printed in Austria and then by a Chinese scholar who printed it in Taiwan.